 Learn, Learn, Learn

-There is a lot to learn, understand and then to make decisions on.
-When it comes to finding a lender, I like Dave Ramseys words: "Find a lender [service provider] with the heart of a teacher."
-You'll want a good deal, but you also want to understand what you are signing.
-The pre-approval will get you started onto the road of loan terminology and of obtaining a loan.
+There is a lot to learn when it comes to the mortgage process.
+I like Dave Ramsey’s words: “Find a lender [service provider] with the heart of a teacher.”
+You’ll want a good deal, but you also want to understand what you are signing.
+The pre-approval will get you started on the road of loan terminology and of obtaining a loan.

-Most of the things, the professionals are telling you, you will forget.
-However, if you have someone spending the time with you and explaining details, chances are you'll remember much more than you expect.
+You will likely forget most of things mortgage professionals are telling you because it’s a lot of information.
+However, if you have a lender taking the time to explain details and patiently answer questions, chances are you’ll remember much more than you expect.

-Have the loan officer explain to you what loan options you have, what costs there are, how much money you'll have to bring to the table etc.
+Have the loan officer explain what loan options you have, what costs there are, how much money you’ll have to bring to the table, etc.